 Training Courses for Dogs and Handlers

 The Paws for Purple Hearts client training experience is a two-week intensive course led by Paws for Purple Hearts instructors.
 The goal of the course is to introduce each dog to its new handler and to teach each handler how to maximize the potential of their new canine partner.
-Paws for Purple Hearts has the advantage of being able to leverage its unique relationship with the Bergin University of Canine Studies to ensure its clients benefit from the latest dog training and handling best practices.
+Paws for Purple Hearts has the advantage of being able to leverage its unique relationship with the Bergin College of Canine Studies to ensure its clients benefit from the latest dog training and handling best practices.
 At the end of the client training process, our new human-canine teams are recognized during a special graduation ceremony held to honor their significant accomplishment.